Toddler

 Our learners consistently perform well above the global average in the Cambridge Checkpoint assessments at the end of Grade 9, a testament to the depth of understanding built through the Montessori years and refined in our Middle School classrooms.

-In Grades 10 and 11 our learners sit Cambridge IGCSE examinations, followed by AS-Level studies in Grade 12.
-Subjects on offer span the sciences, mathematics, humanities, languages and the creative arts:
+In Grades 10 and 11, our learners sit Cambridge IGCSE examinations, followed by AS Level studies in Grade 12.
+Subjects on offer span the sciences, mathematics, humanities, languages and creative arts:

-Academic study in the high school is grounded in the real world.
+Academic study in the High School is grounded in real life.
 Learners take part in entrepreneurship projects, work placements, environmental fieldwork and outdoor education, connecting what they study in the classroom to life beyond it.

-Every high school learner engages in community service and works towards The President's Award for Youth Empowerment, building skills, undertaking adventurous journeys, and contributing meaningfully to others.
+Our High School learners engage in community service and work towards The President’s Award for Youth Empowerment, building skills, undertaking adventurous journeys and contributing meaningfully to others.